khalidrahmani/jaderp/doc/search_view.rst

 Search View
 ===========

-OpenERP Web 7.0 implements a unified facets-based search view instead of the previous form-like search view (composed of buttons and multiple fields).
+Jad Web 7.0 implements a unified facets-based search view instead of the previous form-like search view (composed of buttons and multiple fields).
 The goal for this change is twofold: